seng438-winter-2024/seng438-a2-GoodGuyCuban/seng438-a2-team_number.md

 - **Minimal Positive Range**: This input partition looks at the method's ability to calculate the length of very small positive ranges ensuring precision.

 - **Large Range**: This input partition checks the method's ability to handle large values accurately.

+### Range GetUpperBound Test

+**Equivalence Class Testing (ECT):**

+- **Positive Infinity:** This input partition verifies if the method returns positive infinity when the upper bound is set to Double.POSITIVE_INFINITY.

+- **Non-Empty Range:** This input partition ensures that the method correctly returns the upper bound for a non-empty range.

+- **Boundary Value Testing (BVT):**

+- **Boundary Upper**: This input partition tests if the method returns the correct upper bound when it is exactly at the boundary value.

+- **Boundary Just Above Upper**: This input partition tests if the method returns the correct upper bound when it is just above the boundary value.

+- **Boundary Just Below Upper**: This input partition tests if the method returns the correct upper bound when it is just below the boundary value.

+### Range GetLowerBound Test

+**Equivalence Class Testing (ECT):**

+- **Negative Infinity:** This input partition verifies if the method returns negative infinity when the lower bound is set to Double.NEGATIVE_INFINITY.

+- **Non-Empty Range:** This input partition ensures that the method correctly returns the lower bound for a non-empty range.

+**Boundary Value Testing (BVT):**

+- **Boundary Lower**: This input partition tests if the method returns the correct lower bound when it is exactly at the boundary value.

+- **Boundary Just Above Lower**: This input partition tests if the method returns the correct lower bound when it is just above the boundary value.

+- **Boundary Just Below Lower**: This input partition tests if the method returns the correct lower bound when it is just below the boundary value.

 ## Data Utilities